-Conduct tests in the standard laboratory atmosphere of 27 ± 2 °C and 65 ± 5 percent relative humidity;
+Conduct tests in the standard laboratory atmosphere of 27 °C ± 2 °C and 65 ± 5 percent relative humidity;

-Heat the crucible at 500 to 600 °C for 10 min or more.
+Heat the crucible at 500 °C to 600 °C for 10 min or more.
 Cool to room temperature in a desiccator and weigh to the nearest 1 mg;

 Place the specimen in the crucible and weigh to the nearest 1 mg.
 Heat the crucible and specimen in a muffle furnace at a temperature 565 °C ± 28 °C. Maintain such a temperature that the specimen burns at a uniform and moderate rate until only ash and glass fibres remain when the burning ceases;